LaurenKellynn/SoccerApp/README.md

 - **Rankings and Leaderboard:** We want to give users the ability to see how their team stacks up against others in the league.

 These features are currently under development.
 We'll update this README as progress is made and features are completed.

+*Created by students for practice purposes - no relation to the NWSL